Interedge backscattering in time-reversal symmetric quantum spin Hall Josephson junctions: Disorder effects

 To investigate the effects of disorder on the transport properties of the Josephson junction, we add $\mathcal{H}_{Dis}=\lambda s \sigma_0 \otimes \tau _z$ to the Hamiltonian $\mathcal{H}$ of Eq.~(\ref{eq:BdGBHZ}), where $\lambda$ is the disorder strength, $\tau$ represents the particle-hole degree of freedom and $s$ takes on random values between $-1$ and $1$ for each lattice site.
 Here, we restrict the analysis to a single external part attached to a semi-infinite superconductor~\cite{Lopez1984a}.
-In Fig.~\ref{fig:Disorder} (a) we observe that the phase-independent ABS are stable in the presence of disorder up to a critical strength of $\lambda_c \approx 4 |M|$.
+In Fig.~\ref{fig:Disorder}(a) we observe that the phase-independent ABS are stable in the presence of disorder up to a critical strength of $\lambda_c \approx 4 |M|$.
 Furthermore, we note that as $\lambda$ increases, the energy of the ABS diminishes, since disorder forces the particles to make a detour.
 Disorder strengths larger than the bulk gap can couple the top and bottom edges at every spatial point of the junction, lifting the time-reversal protection of the states.

-In Fig.~\ref{fig:Disorder} we show that for a high disorder strength $\lambda=35\, \text{meV}$ the ABS remain stable upon increasing the length of the normal part.
+In Fig.~\ref{fig:Disorder} (b) we show that for a high disorder strength $\lambda=35\, \text{meV}$ the ABS remain stable upon increasing the length of the normal part.
 Adding more sites to the QSHI allows for more scattering events of the helical edge with disordered sites, however, as long as the disorder strength stays below the critical value of $\lambda_c$ the ABS obey Eq.~(\ref{eq:analyticalresult}) up to minor distortions, resulting from a slightly altered perimeter.
 As previously mentioned, we also observe that the disorder has a progressively greater impact on the higher ABS.
+Returning to the full N'SNSN' junction, we now add the on-site disorder potential only in the superconducting regions.
+For the numerical analysis we set up the Josephson junction with $L_s = 0.5\,\mu$m and $\xi_s \sim 200\,$nm, and include disorder strengths $\lambda = 0$–$5\,$meV.
+We find that disorder affects the avoided level crossing only slightly, and in a nonmonotonic way, leading to either an increase or a decrease of the gap size as the disorder strength increases, see Fig.~\ref{fig:DisorderABS}.
+Therefore, we expect to observe the isolation of a $4\pi$-periodic ABS for a wide range of disorder strengths.